 Linux Mint 19 system settings

-Most of the applets can be configured to an extent by right-clicking on them and selecting Configure.
-For instance, you don’t see the battery percentage by default o the desktop.
+Most applets can be configured to an extent by right-clicking on them and selecting Configure.
+For instance, you don’t see the battery percentage by default ‘0’ on the desktop.
 To change that, right-click on the battery applet and select Configure.
-Now select Show battery percentage and time remaining or Show battery percentage from the drop-down menu.
+Select Show battery percentage and time remaining or Show battery percentage from the drop-down menu.
 It’s as easy as that.
 Similarly, Cinnamon also supports desktop widgets called Desklets.
 You can get these in System Settings > Desklets.

 So, these were some of the basic things users are supposed to do after installing Linux Mint 19.